-The affirmative vote of the holders of a majority of the shares of Common Stock represented, in person or by proxy, and entitled to vote at the Annual Meeting will be required to approve Proposal No. 3 and thereby to ratify the selection of Stegman as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2007.
+The affirmative vote of the holders of a majority of the shares of Common Stock present, in person or by proxy, at the Annual Meeting will be required to approve Proposal No. 3 and thereby to ratify the selection of Stegman as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2007.
 As a result, broker non-votes and abstentions, if any, will be treated as votes "AGAINST" the proposal.